nico9819/Local-ChatGPT/README.md

 - Customize the behavior or add new features by editing the JavaScript code.

 - Adjust the chatbot's language model settings by modifying the relevant code in `chat.js`.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug fixes, please open an issue or submit a pull request.